 Rental insurance is a must.

-Be sure to ensure the vehicle you rent, be aware of any excess/deductible you will be responsible for in the event of an issue, and if you plan to use your own policy rather than one through the rental company, double-check that they will cover driving in South Africa.
+If you plan to use your own policy rather than one through the rental company, double-check that they will cover driving in South Africa specifically.

 Carjackings are a problem in South Africa.